jaygurnani/InterviewApplication/README.md

 Unit Test:
 * Number can be entered
 * Letter can be entered
-Both of these are done on application create
+* Both of these tests are done on application create